lab1092/blender-manual_ja/manual/interface/screens.rst

 Use the :doc:`window controls </interface/window_system/arranging_frames>`
 to move frame borders, split and consolidate windows.
-When you have a layout that you like, press :kbd:`ctrl-U` to update your User defaults.
+When you have a layout that you like, press :kbd:`Ctrl-U` to update your User defaults.
 Be aware that all of the current scenes become part of those defaults, so consider customizing your layouts with only a single, simple scene.

-The properties window has a special option: pressing :kbd:`rmb` on its background will allow you to arrange its panels horizontally or vertically.
+The properties window has a special option: pressing :kbd:`RMB` on its background will allow you to arrange its panels horizontally or vertically.
 Of the two, vertically-arranged panels have greater support.